 Harvest and Store Parsley

-Wash the leaves and place them with the stems in a glass or jar of water.
+Rinse the leaves and place them with the stems in a glass or jar of water.
 Refrigerate until you're ready to use the parsley.
 Alternatively, hang the washed parsley bunches to dry in a warm location and then remove the dried leaves and store them in an opaque, airtight container.
 In general, the leaves of Italian and curly-leafed parsley are better for drying and storage than Hamburg.

-To harvest Hamburg, pull the roots from the soil just like any other root vegetable, wash thoroughly and enjoy it raw or cooked.
+To harvest Hamburg, pull the roots from the soil just like any other root vegetable, rinse thoroughly and enjoy it raw or cooked.
 The roots are sweeter if you can wait until after the first few frosts in fall but don't let it flower and go to seed.
 Harvest parsley roots in their first year; if you let them grow into the second season, they can become tough and bitter.
 Parsley root can be chopped and used in soups and stews or can be roasted or sautéed.